Wizkiller96/WizBot/docs/permissions-system.md

 **Note**: The `ActualCustomReactions` module controls the usage of custom reactions.
 The `CustomReactions` module controls commands related to custom reactions \(such as `.acr`, `.lcr`, `.crca`, etc\).

-### I've broken permissions and am stuck, can I reset permissions?
+### I've broken permissions and am stuck, can I reset permissions

 Yes, there is a way, in one easy command!

 1. `.resetperms`
-   * This resets the permission chain back to default

-_-- Thanks to @applemac for providing the template for this guide_
+   * This resets the permission chain back to default _-- Thanks to @applemac for providing the template for this guide_